2. Plastic Encapsulant Materials

 8. Trends and Challenges

-Increasing functionality of semiconductor devices and higher end used expectations in last 5 to 10 years drive fast development in packaging and interconnect technologies.
+Increasing functionality of semiconductor devices and higher end used expectations in the last 5 to 10 years has driven development in packaging and interconnected technologies.
 The demands for higher miniaturization, higher integration of functions, higher clock rates and data, and higher reliability influence almost all materials used for advanced electronics packaging, hence this book provides a timely release on the topic.

-- Guidance on the selection and use of encapsulants in the electronics industry, with a particular focus on microelectronics
+- Provides guidance on the selection and use of encapsulants in the electronics industry, with a particular focus on microelectronics

-- Practical coverage of faults and defects: how to analyze them and how to avoid them
+- Presents coverage of faults and defects, and how to analyze and avoid them

 Electronics and micro-electronics industry professionals, semiconductor chip and wafer designers, anyone interested in electronic packaging